aliffy-benevides/restaurants-manager-api/README.md

 # Restaurant Manager API
-RESTful API that can manage restaurants and menu products.
+RESTful API that can manage restaurants and menu products, developed in NodeJS with Typescript, integrated with a MySQL database.

 ## Features
 * List restaurants